Home

 Music is an integral part of my writing, so I conjured a playlist of some of the songs I’ve listened to while writing the first book.
 The music roughly aligns with the plot of the book.
 Please enjoy 🙂

-July 3, 1863 (Year 19417, Yava)
+July 3, 1863 (Year 19064, Yava)

 Battle of Gettysburg

 Major General George Pickett stood at his division’s front, the humid Pennsylvania air thick with pine and black powder.
 He leveled his brass binoculars down Cemetery Ridge, where blue-clad Yankees skulked among rocky outcrops and churned wheat fields.
 A hot-air balloon drifted above, spotting for an array of advanced weaponry west of Seminary Ridge, far beyond the Union’s artillery range: M1908 6-inch howitzers.
-Great blossoms of flame erupted as one-hundred-pound shells launched from four of the guns.
+Great blossoms of flame erupted as one-hundred-and-twenty-pound shells launched from four of the guns.

 Pickett had given the fire command moments ago to dial in their bombardment.
 With the ammunition for these behemoths scarce, this was the first test—he didn’t know what to expect—the shells might be duds, or they might overshoot, or worse yet, undershoot into his division’s ranks at the forest’s edge.
 The South’s victory balanced on the blade’s edge of this moment.